Skip to main content

 NOTE: SNHU nursing programs are not authorized in the state of Washington or US territories, and we are not accepting students residing in Washington state or US territories into nursing programs at this time.
 Currently enrolled students who move into the state of Washington or a US territory will not be able to continue in nursing courses until they move out of the state of Washington or the US territory.
 Prospective students are encouraged to contact Admission, and current students should contact their advisor for more information.

 Students enrolled in SNHU nursing programs must comply with requirements of the healthcare organizations where their clinical practice experiences will be completed.
-If the healthcare organization requires an affiliation agreement prior to conducting clinical practice experiences, additional requirements may include (but are not limited to) criminal background checks and verification of licensure, drug testing, immunization records, health insurance and medical malpractice insurance.
+If the healthcare organization requires an affiliation agreement prior to conducting clinical practice experiences, additional requirements may include (but are not limited to) criminal background checks and verification of licensure, drug testing, immunization records, health insurance and professional liability insurance.
 Students are responsible for any costs incurred as a result of meeting these additional requirements.

 After reviewing your official evaluation, you can decide if SNHU is right for you!
 If you choose to enroll, just pick your start date and get ready for classes to begin.